rachelmoore/Reside/README.md

 ## Instructions to run on your local machine:

 1. Create a new folder on your computer.
 Clone the repository into this folder: `git clone https://github.com/rachelmoore/RexRealEstate.git`
-2. Change directories into `Reside` which should now be inside the folder you used to make the clone.
+2. Change directories into `RexRealEstate` which should now be inside the folder you used to make the clone.
 3. Change directories into `reside-test`.
 4. Once inside `reside-test`, run `npm install`.
 This will take a minute.
 5. After that runs, run `npm start`.